Minimum requirements to be fulfilled for listingTourism Operators

-- Hold a business permit to carry out coastal and marine tourism activities, and comply with all health and safety regulations.
+- Hold a business permit to carry out coastal and marine tourism activities, and comply with all health & safety regulations.

 - Comply with and respect all national regulation (legally binding; no open cases).